Undergraduate Program

 Through coursework in topics such as farming practices, resource management, marketing strategies, and policy analysis, students learn to analyze the economic factors that impact agricultural businesses and their profitability.
 By examining the relationship between supply and demand, pricing mechanisms, government subsidies, and trade agreements, students develop the skills needed to make informed decisions that promote sustainable food production and distribution practices.
 With this comprehensive knowledge base, our graduates are well-equipped for careers in agribusiness management, food industry consulting, market research analysis, and governmental policy development within the dynamic field of agricultural economics.

 With expertise in analyzing market trends and understanding the complexities of the food supply chain, our alumni can play a crucial role in developing innovative solutions to ensure the long-term viability of agriculture.
 Whether working for a government agency, a non-profit organization, or a private company, individuals with a background in agricultural economics can make a significant impact on the future of food production and distribution.
-The ability to balance economic considerations with environmental and social concerns makes alumni valuable assets in shaping policies and practices that promote a more resilient and equitable food system.
+The ability to balance economic considerations with environmental and social concerns makes alumni valuable assets in shaping policies and practices that promote a more resilient food system.

 Passion that PAYS off.